 Is Your Home Infested?

-There is a strong possibility that there is a large presence of wood-destroying insects in your property if you've found termites crawling on the outside.
+There is a strong possibility of a large presence of wood-destroying insects in your property if you've found termites crawling on the outside.
 Why?

 Because termites are plentiful.
 A single colony can have a population in the hundreds of thousands, and your property can be attacked by more than one colony at a time.